antelle/keyboard-auto-type/README.md

 ### Emoji and CJK characters

 You can pass all range of Unicode characters to `text` method, it accepts both `std::u32string` and `std::wstring`, whichever your prefer.
-To type characters with high code points, sucj as emoji, it's recommended to use cross-platform 32-bit characters (`std::u32string`).
+To type characters with high code points, such as emoji, it's recommended to use cross-platform 32-bit characters (`std::u32string`).
 See more in [Strings](#strings).

 ### Getting window information